NIEHS/SmartScope/docs/source/update/update_podman.rst

     .. code-block:: bash

-        sudo podman-compose down
+        sudo docker-compose down

 #.
 Pull the latest version

-    To update your podman installation, first go to your smartscope directory, where you initially cloned the repository, Copy your docker-compose.yml file in case there is an update to that file and pull the update.
+    To update your docker installation, first go to your smartscope directory, where you initially cloned the repository, Copy your docker-compose.yml file in case there is an update to that file and pull the update.

     .. code-block:: bash